TrainWeb.org Facebook Page

 We resume following the B&O Belt Line out of downtown Baltimore, where just north of the Howard Street Tunnel the city's light rail puts on a show.

-Beyond its Mount Royal stop the light rail bifurcates into a spur box top (foreground with train) serving Penn Station (off photo-right) and a much longer line that generally follows to Hunt Valley, Maryland what had been the Northern Central Railway's (NCRY's) route into Pennsylvania.
+Beyond its Mount Royal stop, light rail bifurcates into a spur box top (foreground with train) serving Penn Station (off photo-right) and a much longer line that generally follows to Hunt Valley, Maryland what had been the Northern Central Railway's (NCRY's) route into Pennsylvania.

-The latter must dip, rise, and twist to negotiate a maze of obstacles, a section dubbed the Rebel Yell after a regional theme park's roller coaster.
-Here the dual tracks slide under the Howard Street bridge before encountering a "lift hill" over the B&O's Belt Line, as seen in the zoom at right.
+The latter must dip, rise and twist to negotiate a maze of obstacles, a section dubbed the Rebel Yell after a regional theme park's roller coaster.
+Dual tracks here slide under the Howard Street bridge before encountering a "lift hill" over B&O's Belt Line, as seen in the zoom at right.

 Link: Sun report